chalmerj/introcs-lecture-notes/devel/rst/problem-solving-replace.rst

         s: ???????????best??????????

 Continue in class....
-The example program stub is :file:`StringmanipStub.cs`.
+The example program stub is :file:`StringManipStub.cs`.
 In general, when given a program with "Stub" in it, save it under a name without the "Stub", and develop that version further.
 In stubs where you need to complete a function with a return value, you will often see